louarn-rous/br/breton.md

 suffix "-oc'h" for the comparative
 suffix "-añ" for the superlative

 these suffixes cause preceding consonants to undergo provection.

-some verbs have irregular forms:
+some adjectives (such as 'mat' and 'drouk') can have irregular forms:

 | positive    | comparative                  | superlative              |
 | :--         | :-                           | :-                       |